On International Zero Waste Day, Lutsk organized the first educational tour to the municipal solid waste landfill

 Company representatives discussed future plans to construct a waste processing plant and the broader prospects for advancing waste management within the community.
 The tour fostered engaging discussions on strategies to minimize waste generation, promote widespread participation in waste sorting, and enhance separate collection practices.

 Participants observed significant accumulations of plastic, glass, and other materials at the landfill—items that could be effectively sorted, recycled, and repurposed.
 The theme of this year's International Zero Waste Day, "Textile and Fashion Waste," highlights the pressing need to address the environmental impact of the fashion and textile industries and to promote sustainability and circularity within these sectors.
 Globally, the equivalent of one truckload of textile waste is incinerated or landfilled every second.
-In Lutsk, residents can contribute to mitigating this issue by depositing textile waste at sorting stations operated by "Clean Lutsk" at 7 Transportna Street and "Clean Environment" at 19B Sobornosti Avenue.
+In Lutsk, residents can contribute to mitigating this issue by depositing textile waste at sorting stations.
 Collected items are subsequently donated to the NGO "Station of Good" for those in need or repurposed into products such as eco-bags, chair cushions, tank liners, mats, socks, and more.

 Tour participants expressed appreciation for the community's current waste management initiatives, the infrastructure already in place, and the future plans outlined by LSKAP "Lutskspetskomuntrans" and Lutsk City Council.
 However, there was a consensus on the necessity for extensive educational efforts, increased public awareness regarding proper waste management practices, and the personal responsibility each resident holds concerning the waste they produce.